 Table of contents

 Activity Detail gives you a deep look at how work unfolded on a specific date.
-It includes timeline, AI Summary, and a chronological list of every activity logged for each person.
+It includes an activity timeline, an AI Summary, and a chronological list of every activity logged for each person.

 You can reach it two ways.
-From Activities → Detail in the top navigation, it opens showing your full team.
-Clicking any person’s name in the Activity Dashboard opens the same view pre-filtered to that person, so you land directly on their day without any extra steps.
+From Activities in the top navigation, then select Detail, it opens showing your full team.
+Clicking any person's name in the Activity Dashboard opens the same view pre-filtered to that person, so you land directly on their day without any extra steps.

 Navigating Dates and Filtering